 Here’s how audio flows from your microphone to your teammate’s speakers:

-- Encode — Opus compresses the audio into 20ms frames (~32–256 kbps depending on quality preset)
+2. Encode — the audio is compressed into frames (~48–256 kbps depending on quality preset, frame sizes from 5ms to 20ms)

-- Transport — Quinn sends the encrypted packet as a QUIC datagram to the server
+4. Transport — the encrypted packet is sent to the server over QUIC

-- Forward — The SFU routes the packet to everyone in the voice channel (no mixing, no decryption)
+5. Forward — the server routes the opaque packet to everyone in the voice channel (no mixing, no decryption — the server can’t read the audio)

 The entire pipeline is designed for one thing: getting your voice to your teammates as fast and clearly as possible.